CodeDynasty-dev/Jetpath/docs/docs/api-reference/types.md

 ## `JetMiddleware<AppState = {}, JetPluginTypes = any>`

 * **Type:** Function Signature
-* **Description:** Represents the expected signature for a JetPath middleware function (exported as `MIDDLEWARE_`).
+* **Description:** Represents the expected signature for a Jetpath middleware function (exported as `MIDDLEWARE_`).
 It receives the context and returns a post-handler function.
 * **Signature (Conceptual):**
     ```typescript
     type JetMiddleware<AppState = {}, JetPluginTypes = any> =